bovem/dotfiles/README.md

 4. Open `tmux` and execute `Ctrl+Space` then `I`

-5. Open nvim to install packages
+5. Open nvim to install package